cunnie/docs/hetzner-freebsd.md

 ## How I set up a FreeBSD Server on Hetzner

-I'm switching to Hetzner because it's $20/mo cheaper than ARP Networks.
-My new machine is named **shay.nono.com** and its IP address is **78.47.249.19**
+I'm switching to Hetzner because at the time it was cheaper than my current provider.
+My new machine is named **shay.nono.com** and its
+IP address is **78.47.249.19**

 For initial set-up, these instructions are decent:

-[http://wiki.hetzner.de/index.php/FreeBSD_installieren/en](http://wiki.hetzner.de/index.php/FreeBSD_installieren/en) except for the IPv6 portion, which didn't appear to work for me, so I configured the IPv6 differently.
+[http://wiki.hetzner.de/index.php/FreeBSD_installieren/en](http://wiki.hetzner.de/index.php/FreeBSD_installieren/en) except for the IPv6 portion, which didn't appear to work for me, so I configured the IPv6 differently (see below for details).

 ```
 ssh root@78.47.249.19
+mkdir ~/.ssh
+chmod 700 ~/.ssh
 pkg_add -r git sudo bash vim rsync
 bash
 cd /etc